gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 ### Context

-Context is a range of verses from the question's *Reference*.
+Context is a range of verses from the question's *reference*.
 Context is a concept primarily related to the answering of questions, but it needs to be considered when writing questions from the material.
 By default, context is limited to 5 verses before or after the *Reference*; however, some *question types* have a different context, which is defined in the question type.

 ## Question Writing